SunnySood80/DDP-in-Jupyter/README.md

 ## Introduction

 Distributed Data Parallel (DDP) is a highly efficient feature in PyTorch that allows for parallel training of models across multiple GPUs.
-While DDP is commonly used in standalone Python scripts, it can also be effectively implemented within Jupyter Notebooks.
-This guide provides a step-by-step approach to setting up DDP in a Jupyter Notebook environment, facilitating scalable and high-performance model training.
+While DDP is commonly used in standalone Python scripts, it can also be implemented within Jupyter Notebooks (which aren't typically supported for DDP).
+This guide provides a step-by-step approach to setting up DDP in a Jupyter Notebook environment for scalable and high-performance model training.

 ---